squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:35 < lifeless> ok, where to put the analyzer ? we've got some rework we want to do in the request flow that would make this a lot
                   easier to answer.
 15:35 < lifeless> I think that the right place for now, is exactly where esi goes, and after esi in the chain.
-15:35 < lifeless> the problem with where you are is that ftp pages won't be analysed. and if its an esi upstream then the urls could be
+15:35 < lifeless> the problem with where you are is that ftp pages will not be analysed. and if its an esi upstream then the urls could be
                   wrong (for instance)
 15:35 < nicholas> http requests that come in from clients have a client stream chain?
 15:36 < lifeless> yup